Proclamation of Bangladeshi Independence: Proclaimer controversy

 The two messages sent by Bangabandhu Sheikh Mujibur Rahman embodying the proclamation of independence of Bangladesh.
 Bangabandhu is widely regarded as the proclaimer of the independence of Bangladesh.

-Until 2010, there was a controversy between the two dominant parties of Bangladesh, Awami League (BAL) and Bangladesh Nationalist Party (BNP), over who had issued the proclamation: AL claimed Bangabandhu Sheikh Mujibur Rahman and BNP claimed Ziaur Rahman.
+Until 2010, there was a controversy between the two dominant parties of Bangladesh, Awami League (BAL) and Bangladesh Nationalist Party (BNP), over who had issued the proclamation: AL claimed Sheikh Mujibur Rahman and BNP claimed Ziaur Rahman.
 However, Bangabandhu is described as the proclaimer of the independence of Bangladesh in all diplomatic secret documents of the Richard Nixon administration, news, (Note: Multiple references:) and other documents.
-In 2010, a ruling of the Supreme Court officially recognized Bangabandhu as the promulgator, and denounced the views of BNP, calling it distortion of history.
+In 2010, a ruling of the Supreme Court officially recognized Sheikh Mujibur Rahman as the promulgator, and denounced the views of BNP, calling it distortion of history.

 Background

 Since its establishment, the Bengali-majority of Pakistan wanted full political and cultural autonomy, which resulted in a rise of nationalist and pro-democratic movements in the country.
 The Awami League, established in 1949, became the leading and representative party of the Bengalis in Pakistan.
 In the 1970 Pakistani general election, the League won an absolute victory and emerged as the largest political party in the country, but the junta government of Yahya Khan refused to transfer power due to its pro-Bengali and secular stance.
 On 1 March 1971, Bangabandhu Sheikh Mujibur Rahman, then president of Awami League, declared civil disobedience movement in East Pakistan.
 On 7 March 1971, Bangabandhu delivered his famous speech, concluding with, "The struggle this time, is a struggle for our liberty.
 The struggle this time, is a struggle for our independence.
 Joy Bangla!"
 It's widely considered as the de facto declaration of Bangladeshi independence.